Stream to your own website

 - Paste the embed code onto your website.
 Your viewers will see the stream on your website when you go live on StreamYard!
 Note that the embed code will be different for each broadcast.

-- Find the video ID from the embed code in the Temporary YouTube Link section.
+- Find the video ID from the embed code in the Embed a YouTube Live stream section.
 For example, the video ID is

 oHg5SJYRHA0zfor this embed code:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oHg5SJYRHA0z" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen> </iframe>

 - Create the live chat URL using your domain name and this video ID.